 Route to Initial Licensure: School Adjustment Counselor (Levels: All)

 The Department of Psychology at Westfield State University offers a 60-credit graduate Master's program in Counseling with a specialized track in school adjustment counseling (levels: all).
 Successful completion of the course requirements and the Professional Portfolio demonstrate that the candidates have acquired subject matter knowledge and application competencies required by the Department of Elementary and Secondary Education for the School Adjustment Counselor license.
-As a non-licensure concentration, graduates apply directly with the Department of Elementary and Secondary Education for a panel review, which when approved leads to initial licensure.
 The specific subject matter knowledge and courses meeting the standards are presented below.

 School Adjustment Counselors